 3. Configure sddm and reboot

-One last configuration you need for the KDE Plasma desktop related to login screen.
+One last configuration you need for the KDE Plasma desktop is related to the login screen.
 By default, sddm uses its own failsafe login screen and that is not the typical KDE Plasma “breeze” login screen.
 A small tweak is needed for a KDE Plasma login screen.

 Open the sddm.conf file from the terminal.